 In this way, mortgages that have been going on for many years are “priced in” and the payment on them would be worth a lot more if the same mortgage would be taken out in the current moment.

-How to take advantage of inflation as a seller
+How can you take advantage of inflation as a seller?

 If you compare the sale of the same property in a market where mortgage interest rates are higher, this would produce a different result.